aman23-cmd/Car-Rental-and-Booking-System/README.md

 - **MySQL JDBC Driver**: For connecting Java to MySQL.
 - **MySQL JDBC Driver**: Connects Java to MySQL.

+  ✨ Contributing
+Feel free to contribute by forking this repository and creating a pull request with your improvements or bug fixes.

 This system demonstrates skills in full-stack development, database management, and front-end design, providing a real-world example of a functional, user-centered web application.
 It effectively integrates essential web technologies and is scalable for future enhancements like payment gateways and automated notifications.